Jaace/uses/ides-and-other-clients.md

 * [PhpStorm](https://www.jetbrains.com/phpstorm/): PHP IDE - I use this as my primary IDE when working with PHP for its fast file search and integrated debugger.
 I may eventually switch over completely to...
 * [VSCode](https://code.visualstudio.com/): IDE for everything else.
 Has debugging tools built in as well as many other plugins avialable.
-My go-to for editing JavaSript and it's vast ecosystem.
+My go-to for editing JavaSript and its vast ecosystem.
 I use ~~[these plugins TK](TK)~~ in VSCode.
 * [Tower](https://www.git-tower.com/mac): Git Client.
 * [Filemerge](https://developer.apple.com/xcode/features/): Diff Tool - comes with XCode Tools, free.
 * [Sequel Pro](https://www.sequelpro.com/): MySQL DB Mangement App.